 Why the need ?

 The main part of the roof dates back to 1882 and the vestry was added in 1934.
 Most of the structure has lasted very well, but over recent years, it has begun to show its age.
-A curious design flaw means that water leaks into the vestry from some distance away.
+A design flaw means that water leaks into the vestry through teh flashing on the flat section of the roof, especially during autumn and winter when leaves and snow block the drains.

-Some slates are worn and damaged, the nails are corroding, and slate loss is becoming an increasing problem.
+During the first phase of the re-roofing, it was discovered that the remaining slates are badly worn and damaged, and many nails are corroding.
+We are also aware that slate loss is becoming an increasing problem.
 Compounding the problem is the fact that some of the rainwater goods—the gutters and downpipes—are also showing their age, allowing water to run down the exterior walls and to soak through to the inside.
 Anyone who has been in the church since 2019 will be aware of how damp it has become, particularly at the West end.
 All of this is harmful to the structure of the church.

 The church architect has drawn attention to the deteriorating condition of the roof and replacement of individual slates has become a regular requirement.